himanshiot7/notekeeper/README.md

 # notekeeper
-Notkeeper webpage made with the help of basic HTML, CSS and mysql, php
+Notkeeper webpage made with the help of basic HTML, CSS, JS and mysql, php